mpredli01/helidon-book/webserver/README.md

-# Helidon WebServer Examples
+# Helidon Revealed
-## Chapter 5: Helidon WebServer
+## A Practical Guide to Getting Started with Oracle's Microservices Framework
-## Helidon Revealed: A Practical Guide to Getting Started with Oracle’s Microservices Framework
+## Chapter 5: Helidon WebServer Component

-This example demonstrates how to initiate the Helidon WebServer component
+In this chapter, you will learn how to initiate the Helidon reactive web server.